GW-SHC/info/README.md

 If you're interested in a project, please add an appropriate page to the Wiki for this github repo.
 We'll create a mailing list soon for coordination.
 See `members.md` for a list of current and past members, and the schedule page in the wiki for our schedule.

-Please use the mailing list at gw-shc@googlegroups.com, and post any updates to this repository.
+Please use the mailing list at gw-shc@googlegroups.com (you can subscribe at [https://groups.google.com/d/forum/gw-shc](https://groups.google.com/d/forum/gw-shc)), and post any updates to this repository.

 FAQ
 ===